 The keyword range can be used for loops.
-It can loop over slices, arrays, strings, maps and channels (see chapter 7). range is an iterator that, when called, returns a key-value pair from the thing it loops over.
+It can loop over slices, arrays, strings, maps and channels (see chapter 6). range is an iterator that, when called, returns the next key-value pair from the thing it loops over.
 Depending on what that is, range returns different things.